yAOwzers/tp/docs/UserGuide.md

 > belonging to the selected notebook or section.
 >
 >:exclamation: Each notebook, section and page can only have one tag.
 The previous tag will be automatically overwritten
 >by the new tag and no reminder will be given.
+Tags will not be saved upon exit of the application.

 Format: `tag /t[TAG]`